M66B/FairEmail/docs/FAQ-da-rDK.md

 <h2><a name="get-support"></a>Get support</h2>

-FairEmail is supported on smartphones, tablets and ChromeOS only.
+FairEmail is supported on Android smartphones and tablets and ChromeOS only.

 Only the latest Play store version and latest GitHub release are supported.
 The F-Droid build is supported only if the version number is the same as the version number of the latest GitHub release.
 This also means that downgrading is not supported.